 Name

 The name of this corporation is OPENFABRICS, INC. (the “Corporation”).
+Dba the OpenFabrics Alliance (OFA).

 Offices

 The principal office for the transaction of business of the Corporation shall be at such location as the Board may determine.

 Purpose

 The Corporation is organized exclusively for one or more of the purposes permitted by Section 501(c)(6) of the Internal Revenue Code, including the making of distributions to other organizations that qualify as exempt organizations under Section 501(c)(6) of the Internal Revenue Code.